 Not knowing what else to do, I asked the client if he could send me his HMI and PLC programs so I could do some testing in house.

 This message seemed to coincide with the clients suspicion that the large number of end user aliases in the controller may have been the culprit.
 And the next message I received (after over 5 minutes) seemed to be confirming that.

-However, something really bothered me about the message I was getting – the client only have about 30 tags in his project, so what was RSLinx Enterprise taking over 6 minutes to load?
+However, something really bothered me about the message I was getting… the client only have about 30 tags in his project, so what was RSLinx Enterprise taking over 6 minutes to load?

-Well not everyone is able to commission their HMI's on a bench, and if you're connected to the plant network when you browse for your PLC in RSLinx Enterprise's local tab, you'll also see all the other Rockwell devices on the network too.
+Well not everyone is able to commission their HMI's prior to installation.
+And if you're connected to the plant network when you browse for your PLC in RSLinx Enterprise's local tab, you'll also see ALL the other Rockwell devices on the network too.

-No, for some unknown reason (well, unknown to me at least) it copies everything it found in the local tab to the target tab…
+No, for some unknown reason (well, unknown to me at least) it copies everything from the local tab to the target tab…

-Hopefully after a little prodding from myself, Tech Support will write up a tech note so those who run into this issue in the future won't have to go through as many hoops to find the solution.
+Hopefully after a little prodding from myself, Tech Support will write up a public tech note so others who run into this issue won't have to go through as many hoops to find the solution.